stefanbylund/zxnext_level9/compilation/games.md

 ## Gnome Ranger

-In which Ingrid's bright ideas demolish the farm and she is "accidentally" banished to the wilderness by her gnome family.
-The monsters won't know what's hit them!
+When Ingrid the Sloane Gnome is banished to the wilderness by her exasperated family, the monsters don't know what's hit them!
+Gnome Ranger is a magical three-part adventure from Level 9.

 * Year: 1987
 * Original platform: PC (game files), Amiga (picture files)